 Ollantaytambo is also known for its fortress ruins, which are extensive and worth exploring.
 There is a secondary set of ruins called Pinkuylluna which is a more strenuous hike.
 Most people visit for the quiet hike and the lovely views, rather than these ruins themselves.
 There is no entrance fee for Pinnkuylluna, unlike most of the sites in the Sacred Valley.

-We arranged to stay here for one week, to give us time to rest up from the jungle, explore the local area, and feel less rushed.
+We arranged to stay in Ollantaytambo for one week, to give us time to rest up from the jungle, explore the local area, and feel less rushed.
 We also choose our dates so that we would be taking the train to Aguas Calientes on a Sunday, to then visit Machu Picchu on a Monday, hoping to avoid the weekend crowds.

 Coming from the jungle, the cool weather in Ollantaytambo will be a shock.
 Most hotels do not heat the rooms but rely on thick duvets and extra blankets.
 We found ourselves sleeping in long pajamas and socks as our bodies adjusted to the cooler temperatures.
 Carry rain jackets as thunderstorms can pop up unexpectedly.

-Most families will not need a full week in Ollantaytambo, we recommend 5 days in this town if you are going to do various day trips from here.
-Many of these trips can also be arranged from Cusco if you prefer.
+Most families will not need a full week in Ollantaytambo, we recommend 5 days in this town if you are going to do various day tours from here.
+Many of these trips can also be arranged as day trips from Cusco if you prefer.